View full itinerary

 View short description

+Arrive anytime today.
+An arrival transfer is included.
 Today is arrival day so there are no activities planned.
 You are therefore free to relax and explore the city.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 Please note that most nationalities requires a visa to enter Myanmar (Burma), please double check this with your travel agent or local Myanmar Embassy prior to your arrival.
 Following this we have an optional group dinner where you can sample some of the local cuisine.
-Note that it is best to travel with US dollars in cash when visiting Myanmar.
-There are no ATMs and the use of credit cards and travellers checks is virtually impossible, as very few places are willing to accept them.
-Please arrive with enough US dollars, in good condition, to last you the length of your stay.
-Changing money into the local currency, kyat, is a good idea for small transactions and can be done upon arrival at any of the various money changers in town.
-Our hotel is in the heart of Yangon and has comfortable twin / double share rooms with en suite bathrooms and air conditioners.
-Wifi is also available.

 Following breakfast we drive to Heho airport for our flight over the length of Burma back to our starting point at Yangon.
 The afternoon is yours to explore the markets and sights of Yangon with plenty of time for some last minute shopping before our final night dinner together.
-Our hotel in Yangon is the same hotel we used on Day 1.
-Approx travel times: Transfer hotel to Heho: 1 hour (30 km/19 miles) Flight Heho to Yangon: 1 hour Tranfer to hotel Yangon: 1 hour (16 km/10 miles)
+Approx travel times: Transfer hotel to Heho: 45 min Flight Heho to Yangon: 1 hour Tranfer to hotel Yangon: 30 min

 Abreise zu jeder Zeit möglich.

 You are free to depart at any time today.